 These industries may not require a college degree, but that doesn’t mean they don’t require education.
 You should be knowledgeable about the field you want to work in and ready to learn even more.

-According to Gendusa, formal college education often has very little to do with employee performance, as opposed to personality.
-"What matters is if someone has a willingness to do a job well and the ability to learn how to get to that point.
-You can basically learn about and study any subject online these days.”
+According to Gendusa, formal college education often has little to do with employee performance.
+“What matters is if someone has a willingness to do a job well and the ability to learn how to get to that point,” she said.
+“You can basically learn about and study any subject online these days.”

-According to the experts, becoming rich and successful is only possible if you continue to learn and improve.
+According to the experts, becoming rich and successful is possible only if you continue to learn and improve.
 College can help you with your career, but your own drive is what ultimately determines your level of success.